ibm-cloud-docs/secure-enterprise/project-responsibilities.md

 |----------|-----------------------|--------|
 |Monitor the status of a project| {{site.data.keyword.IBM_notm}} provides the ability for customers to monitor their project's lifecycle.  | Use the [needs attention widget](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects) to monitor events that specifically impact the lifecycle of your project.
 You can also use the {{site.data.keyword.at_full_notm}} service to [audit events for a project](/docs/secure-enterprise?topic=secure-enterprise-at_events). |
 {: row-headers}
-{: caption="Table 1.
-Responsibilites for incident and operations" caption-side="bottom"}
+{: caption="Responsibilites for incident and operations" caption-side="bottom"}
 {: summary="The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}